Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 8 Februari 2026 00.36.41 UTC
+- WIB: Minggu, 8 Februari 2026 01.51.09 UTC
-- WITA: Minggu, 8 Februari 2026 01.36.41 UTC
+- WITA: Minggu, 8 Februari 2026 02.51.09 UTC
-- WIT: Minggu, 8 Februari 2026 02.36.41 UTC
+- WIT: Minggu, 8 Februari 2026 03.51.09 UTC

 Kutipan Inspiratif:
-"Nothing is more memorable than a smell.
-One scent can be unexpected, momentary and fleeting, yet conjure up a childhood summer beside a lake in the mountains."
+"Chaos in the midst of chaos isn't funny, but chaos in the midst of order is."

-Kategori: nature
+Kategori: funny